opendocsg/slw-judgments-backfill/2014_SGHC_210/report.md

 21     Boxsentry also submitted that neither the place where the legal action was first commenced nor the stage of any foreign proceedings was of any relevance to the stay application.

-22     First, in _UBS AG v Telesto Investments Ltd and others and another matter_ [2011] 4 SLR 503 at [133], the High Court held that the order in which the claims were brought in the competing
+22     First, in _UBS AG v Telesto Investments Ltd and others and another matter_ <span class="citation">[2011] 4 SLR 503</span> at [133], the High Court held that the order in which the claims were brought in the competing

 jurisdictions was not to be given significant weight. [note: 26] It also did not matter whether the action was started locally first or in a foreign country: _Rickshaw Investments Ltd v Nicolai Baron von_

-_Uexkull_ [2007] 1 SLR(R) 377 at [88]. [note: 27] Therefore, the fact that it had commenced the Berlin restrain action _only_ after the present action was commenced was not important.
+_Uexkull_ <span class="citation">[2007] 1 SLR(R) 377</span> at [88]. [note: 27] Therefore, the fact that it had commenced the Berlin restrain action _only_ after the present action was commenced was not important.
 The policy reason behind this was clear: a party should not be stopped from pursuing its claim in the appropriate forum

 just because an action had been commenced in another forum. [note: 28]

 23     Second, whether the foreign proceedings were at a beginning or advanced stage was an irrelevant consideration.
-This was apparent from Belinda Ang Saw Ean J’s judgment in _The Reecon Wolf_ [2012] 2 SLR 289, in which a stay of proceedings in Singapore had been granted even though the Malaysian proceedings which were concurrent were not very advanced: at [47].
+This was apparent from Belinda Ang Saw Ean J’s judgment in _The Reecon Wolf_ <span class="citation">[2012] 2 SLR 289</span>, in which a stay of proceedings in Singapore had been granted even though the Malaysian proceedings which were concurrent were not very advanced: at [47].

 _Boxsentry’s case premised on the court’s inherent jurisdiction_